AdrianBZG/LLM-distributed-finetune/README.md

 This will run a finetuning on the FALCON-7B model using 4 GPU workers, and the Alpaca instruction dataset.
 Feel free to adjust the arguments for your own purposes.

+When you are finished, you can turn off the cluster with:

+`ray down ray_cluster.yaml`

 ## Changing DeepSpeed configuration

 To tune the DeepSpeed configuration for your specific use case, edit the file on `config/deepspeed.json`.
 If you want to disable DeepSpeed, you can pass the `--no-deepspeed` parameter to the `finetune.py` script.